LUDOVIC NICOLAS STUDIO

 Pegasus with the "Cabalist" Hermes in the Carrousel Garden - Paris, France

-To understand how the spirit of the Hermetic Cabal is articulated, let’s take a literary example using the word « occult » (this choice is not insignificant, as it helps to distance your thoughts from the association that vulgar culture makes with demonic practices).
-The structure of this word breaks down into « o », « c » and « cult ».
-For a Hermetist, the « o » represents the hieroglyphic sign for the Sun and the « c », in its curvature, for the Moon; consequently, « occult » emphasizes the cult of these two luminaries.
-From an operational point of view, this reading corresponds to the definition given by the Larousse dictionary: « That which acts, or which is done in a secret way, whose aims remain unknown, hidden: an occult influence ».
+To understand how the spirit of Hermetic Cabale functions, let us take a literary example with the word "occult" (this choice is not insignificant, as it will distance your thoughts from the association that vulgar culture makes with demonic practices).
+The structure of this word breaks down into "o," "c," and "cult".
+For a disciple of Hermes, the "o" is the hieroglyphic sign of the Sun, and "c", in its curvature, that of the Moon; consequently, "occult" emphasizes the cult dedicated to these two luminaries.
+From an operative standpoint, this reading resonates with the definition given by the Larousse dictionary: « That which acts, or is done in a secret way, whose purposes remain unknown, hidden: an occult influence ».

 •••••

-Before continuing, it seems important to open a brief parenthesis in order to explain why Hermetic Philosophy and its operative applications – alchemy, magic, and astrology – are no longer respected and valued as they were by the science of our ancestors.
+Before continuing, it seems important to me to open a brief parenthesis in order to explain why Hermetic philosophy and its operative applications – alchemy, magic, and astrology – are no longer respected and valued as they were by the science of our ancestors.

-Certainly, the mere mention of one of them is enough to provoke a snigger from our contemporaries.
-This mentality, as contemptuous as it is, was supported by a current of thought born in the 18th century that dared to hijack the meaning and use of the word « Philosophy ».
-Let’s be clear on this point: authentic Philosophy has nothing in common with the ‘philosophy’ of the Age of Enlightenment; the sociological, humanistic, and naturalistic speculations of the latter were never the salvific interests of ancient philosophers such as Zarathustra (c.
-6th century B.C.), Plato (427-348 B.C.), or Confucius (551-479 B.C.).
-Certainly, the search for spirituality, wisdom, and truth was not of the same purity among the editors of the Encyclopédie and their Germanic counterparts.
+Indeed, the mere mention of any one of them is enough to trigger the sneers of our contemporaries.
+This mentality, however disdainful, was spearheaded by a school of thought born in the 18th century, which dared to shamelessly distort the meaning and use of the word "philosophy".
+Let us be very clear on this subject: authentic philosophy has nothing in common with the "philosophy" of the Age of Enlightenment; the sociological, humanist, and naturalist speculations of the latter were never the focus of interest for ancient philosophers such as Zoroaster (c.
+6th century BC), Aristotle (384-322 BC), or Confucius (551-479 BC).
+Unlike the editors of the Encyclopedia and their Germanic counterparts, true philosophers were driven by a sincere quest for spirituality, wisdom, and truth.

-Under the revolutionary impulse of the Age of Enlightenment, which our history books wrongly attribute to the people, society fell into an unbridled and deadly obscurantism.
-Everything associated with the beliefs of the previous culture had to disappear, fade away, be forgotten, and as a symbol, our majestic cathedrals were sacked and desecrated.
+Driven by the revolutionary impulse of the Age of Enlightenment, wrongly attributed to the people by our history books, society plunged into a frantic and deadly obscurantism.
+Everything connected to the beliefs of the preceding culture had to disappear, be erased, forgotten, and, symbolically, our majestic cathedrals were vandalized.

 Spire of Notre-Dame Cathedral - Paris, France

-Since the advent of illuminism – materialistic, naturalistic, and nominalistic – anything that cannot be demonstrated, qualified, or measured no longer exists.
-Like St. Thomas, encyclopedic science now believes only what it sees, and Hermetic teachings have been relegated to the shelves of superstition.
-And let's face it, this triumphant rationalism is at the root of the immobility, conformism, and rationalism of today's scientific community.
-René Guénon explained: « Rationalism is essentially defined by the belief in the supremacy of reason, proclaimed as a true dogma, which implies the negation of pure intellectual intuition, which logically leads to the exclusion of all true metaphysical knowledge. »
+Since the advent of the Enlightenment – materialist, naturalist, and nominalist – everything that cannot be demonstrated, qualified, or measured, no longer exists.
+Like Saint Thomas, the science of the Encyclopédie now only believes what it sees, and Hermetic doctrines were definitively shelved under the label of superstition.
+And let us not mince words, this triumphant rationalism is the source of the immobility, conformism, and rationalism of today's scientific community.
+René Guénon specified: « Rationalism is essentially defined by the belief in the supremacy of reason, proclaimed as a true dogma, implying the denial of pure intellectual intuition, which logically entails the exclusion of any true metaphysical knowledge. »

-With the parenthesis closed, let's return to a more vertical approach to our considerations.
+Parenthesis closed, let's return to a more vertical approach in our considerations.

 •••••

-Since societies are only initiatory in name, the only way to find the grace you are looking for is to help yourself.
-The first step is to assimilate the secrets of Hermetic Philosophy, and within this, the study of its texts is inevitable.
-For an occultist, this is no easy task, as this literature is full of pretenses.
-If you didn’t know that the initiates, with the help of the Hermetic Cabale, always veiled their writings to keep the envious away, their grimoires would be useless.
-Many aspirants were thus led astray.
-Michel Sendivogius, the famous 17th century alchemist better known as the Cosmopolitan, warned us: « If Hermes, the father of the philosophers, were to rise today, along with the subtle Geber and the profound Raymond Lulle, they would not be considered philosophers by our vulgar chymists, who would hardly deign to include them among their disciples because they would not know how to proceed with all those distillations, circulations, calcinations, and innumerable other operations that our vulgar chymists have invented because they have misunderstood the allegorical writings of these philosophers. »
+For an occultist, this work is no small task, for this literature is full of false appearances.
+If you did not know that initiates always veiled their writings using the Hermetic Cabale to keep the envious at bay, their grimoires were of no use.
+Many aspirants were thus misled.
+Michel Sendivogius, the famous 17th century alchemist, better known as the Cosmopolite, warned us: « If Hermes, the father of the Philosophers, were to be resurrected today, along with the subtle Geber, the profound Raymond Lully, they would not be regarded as Philosophers by our vulgar chemists, who would scarcely deign to count them among their Disciples, because they would be ignorant of how to proceed with all these distillations, these circulations, these calcinations, and all these innumerable operations which our vulgar chemists have invented from having misunderstood the allegorical writings of these Philosophers. »

-Moreover, after the tsunami of Illuminism between the 18th and 19th centuries, false prophets took the liberty of ‘enriching’ the legacy of Hermes with texts of their own imagination in order to captivate and manipulate their audience.
-Knowing that these deceptions must be circumvented, the essence of our exegesis must therefore focus on the texts of the Eastern tradition, translated into Greek since the conquests of Alexander the Great in the 4th century BC.
+To this, it must be added that after the tsunami of the Enlightenment between the 18th and 19th centuries, false prophets took it upon themselves, in order to captivate their audience, to "enrich" the Hermetic legacy with texts straight from their own imaginations.
+Knowing that one must bypass these deceptions, the core of our exegesis must therefore focus on the texts of the Oriental tradition, translated into Greek presumably since the conquests of Alexander the Great in the 4th century before the Christian era.

-When the Macedonian conquered Egypt and installed one of his generals as the new Pharaoh (« Pharaoh » is a term of Greek origin that translates as « he who carries the sun »), the horizon of this ancestral land was revived by the luminous flame of a new lighthouse.
-Most of the time, the annexation of a land sounds the death knell for the local culture, but this was not the case with the Ptolemaic pharaohs.
-Instead of destroying the land to impose their vision, the new rulers restored the land to its former glory.
-Inspired by Aristotelian philosophy, Greco-Hellenistic culture blended with the teachings of the Egyptian mystery schools and the ancient traditions of the Mesopotamian world.
-Whether it came from one of the first Persian prophets, in the person of Zarathustra (whose name means « the golden star » or « the splendor of the sun »), or from the temples on the banks of the Nile, the initiatory teachings of the priestly castes received by the Greeks were certainly not new, as it is often repeated that Plato (428-347 B.C.) and Pythagoras (570-495 B.C.) had already benefited greatly from them in their time.
-The city of Alexandria – so renamed after its conqueror – became a popular meeting place for Hermetic occultists from all over the Mediterranean basin.
-In this prodigious and marvelous hotbed of scholars, scientists, and magicians, the Gnose (« Gnosis » translates from Greek as « knowledge » and derives from the desire to know God and His secrets) was incredibly magnified.
-But, unfortunately for the salvation of humanity, most of the manuscripts produced during this spiritual effervescence seem to have perished in the flames of the memorable library.
-This ultimate barbarism against the heritage of our historical peers not only signaled a change in mentality but also marked the entry of our civilization under the temporal yoke of the Roman hegemon for millennia to come.
+When the Macedonian seized Egypt and installed one of his generals as the new pharaoh ("pharaoh" is a term of Greek origin which translates to "he who carries the Sun"), the horizon of this ancestral land was rekindled by the luminous flame of a new beacon.
+Most of the time, the annexation of a land often signals the death knell for the local culture, but with the line of Ptolemaic pharaohs, this was not the case.
+Rather than destroying to impose their vision, the new legislators rebuilt the country to restore its former splendor.
+Driven by Aristotelian philosophy, Greco-Hellenistic culture blended with the millennia-old teachings of the Egyptian mystery schools and the Mesopotamian world.
+Whether it came from Persian sages, like Zarathustra (whose name means "the golden star" or "the splendor of the Sun"), or from the priestly caste officiating in the temples on the banks of the Nile, the initiatory teaching received by the Greeks was certainly not new, for it is often repeated that Thales of Miletus (625-585 BC), Pythagoras (570-495 BC), and Plato (428-347 BC) had already greatly benefited from it in their time.
+The city of Alexandria – renamed after its conqueror – thus became a highly prized meeting and exchange place for all the experts of the Mediterranean basin in Hermeticism and occultism.
+In this prodigious and wonderful hub of scholars, scientists, and magi, gnosis ("gnōsis" translates from Greek as "knowledge" and stems from the desire to know God and his secrets) was incredibly fruitful.
+Unfortunately for the salvation of Humanity, most of the manuscripts produced during this fervent period seem to have perished in the flames of the memorable library.
+This ultimate barbarity against the heritage of our peers was not only a witness to a change in mentality; it also branded the entry of our civilization under the temporal yoke of the Roman Empire for the millennia to come.

-Even if the power of Rome is not as visible as it once was, you can be sure that its influence has endured through the ages.
-After conquering its lands with the sword, the Catholic Church – the direct heir of the Roman Empire – went on to conquer souls with the crucifix.
+Even if, today, Rome's power is no longer as preponderant in its visibility, rest assured that its influence has managed to traverse the ages: after having conquered lands by the sword, the Catholic Church – the direct heir of the Empire – seized souls by the crucifix.

 YHWH watches over the Latin cross of Saint-Roch Church - Paris, France